How Does Your Home Feel Today?

 HOW TO USE SCENT FOR RESTORATION:

-• Diffuse lavender or Roman chamomile in your bedroom 30 minutes before sleep to signal to your body that it's time to rest.
+- Diffuse lavender or Roman chamomile in your bedroom 30 minutes before sleep.
+The room is ready by the time you arrive.

-• Add a few drops of ylang ylang to a warm bath and let the scent wrap around you as you soak away the day's tension.
+- Add a few drops of ylang ylang to a warm bath.
+The scent stays with the warmth.

-• Apply sandalwood or clary sage to pulse points (wrists, neck, behind ears) when you need to pause and reset during the day.
+- Apply sandalwood or clary sage to pulse points (wrists, neck, behind ears) in the late afternoon, the body starts the transition before the clock does.

-• Place a cotton ball with lavender under your pillow for gentle, sustained scent through the night.
+- Place a cotton ball with lavender under your pillow.
+A small, steady scent through the night.

-• Before bed, diffuse clary sage while you sit quietly with a book or tea, letting the scent ease you into evening.
+- Before bed, diffuse clary sage while you sit with a book or tea while the room takes its time changing.

 SCENT PAIRINGS: